Bayley Seton Hospital: Marine Hospital

 On May 6, 1857, the neighboring New York Marine Hospital (also the "Quarantine") in Tompkinsville, about 1 mi north along the shore, was attacked by a local mob, fearful of the mostly immigrant detainees.
 The next year, on September 1, 1858, a mob again attacked the hospital, burning it down in what became known as the Staten Island Quarantine War.

 A new quarantine center was created on Swinburne Island (a fill off the South Shore of Staten Island, about 2.5 mi south of Fort Wadsworth).
 In 1874, some of these resources were transferred to the Marine Hospital Service buildings at what is now the Bayley Seton campus.
 The Seaman's Retreat was also housed there; when it moved around three miles (5 km) northwest in 1883, it became Sailors' Snug Harbor.
 At that point, the entire complex was operated by the U.S. Marine Hospital Service.

 National Institutes of Health

 With this move came a greater need for the study of disease.
-In 1887, 28-year-old officer Dr. Joseph J. Kinyoun established a single-room Laboratory of Hygiene for Bacteriological Investigation on the top floor of the Marine Hospital, where it remained until 1891.
+In 1887, 28-year-old officer Joseph J. Kinyoun established a single-room Laboratory of Hygiene for Bacteriological Investigation on the top floor of the Marine Hospital, where it remained until 1891.
 The building still stands and is part of Bayley Seton Hospital.
 In 1902, the United States Congress passed legislation to fund the laboratory and move it to Washington where, as a result of the 1930 Ransdell Act, it became the National Institutes of Health.